ayushshrivastv/OpenAPI-Integration-with-DocC/Sources/SymbolGraphDebug/README.md

 3. **Symbol Registration**: Implement proper symbol registration for mixins to enable DocC to recognize and utilize HTTP-specific information.

 4. **DocC Extensions**: Consider creating DocC extensions specifically for OpenAPI types to improve rendering.

+5. **Ensure Hierarchy Completeness**: Generate symbols for all parent path components in hierarchical paths.

 ## Example Usage